 Pat's practice focuses on transactions involving the federal and state securities laws (including public and private offerings of equity and debt, Rule 144 stock and compliance work for public companies under the Securities Exchange Act of 1934), on mergers and acquisitions, on representing start-up technology companies and on general corporate work.
 He has represented both issuers and underwriters in public offerings, completing four offerings aggregating more than $300 million.
 Pat has worked extensively with the Sarbanes-Oxley Act and the Dodd-Frank Act and in implementing corporate governance procedures to comply with the Acts and related rules.
+He has made presentations to, and advised the boards of directors and board committees of, multiple public companies.
 He also has considerable experience in advising public companies about reporting and liability issues under the short-swing profit recovery provisions of Section 16 of the Securities Exchange Act and has written compliance programs for a number of public companies.
 He is also experienced in securities offerings in connection with stock incentive plans and other employee stock benefit programs.

-He also spends a large portion of his time working on merger and acquisition transactions for large public companies and smaller privately held companies at various ranges of consideration.
+He also spends substantial time on merger and acquisition transactions for large public companies and smaller privately held companies and has completed numerous multi-million dollar acquisitions and dispositions.
 He has represented purchasers and sellers of businesses in dozens of transactions, including the purchaser of a $160 million manufacturing business and the seller of a manufacturing business in a "roll-up" transaction.
 Pat has worked with a local university which is commercializing its technology, by representing a number of the start-up companies which license technology from the university for commercialization purposes.
 He also represents other technology companies in matters such as formation, capital raising, protecting technology, contracting and partnering arrangements.